natalieagus/50005/docs/Problem Set/09-network-security.md

     First, using the <strong>same key</strong> `K` for both AES-CBC encryption and HMAC violates key separation.
 An attacker who collects enough ciphertext-MAC pairs may mount forgery or chosen-ciphertext attacks, especially if padding oracles are present.
   </p>
   <p>
     Second, generating IVs from the <strong>system time</strong> makes them predictable.
-If two messages are sent within the same second, they may reuse the IV — breaking semantic security and potentially revealing patterns in the ciphertext.
+If two messages are sent within the same second, they may reuse the IV.
+This breaks semantic security and potentially revealing patterns in the ciphertext.
   </p>
   <p>
     Third, the use of <strong>SHA-1 for HMAC and RSA signatures</strong> is deprecated due to collision vulnerabilities.
 An attacker might craft multiple inputs with the same hash, potentially forging a signature or a MAC.
   </p>
   <p>
-    Fourth, the system <strong>does not check certificate revocation or expiry</strong.
-Even if a key is compromised or a certificate is outdated, the device continues trusting it — opening the door to persistent attacks or firmware forgery.
+    Fourth, the system <strong>does not check certificate revocation or expiry</strong>.
+Even if a key is compromised or a certificate is outdated, the device continues trusting it; opening the door to persistent attacks or firmware forgery.
   </p>
   <p>
     These flaws reinforce each other: predictable IVs make ciphertext patterns visible; reused keys make forged ciphertexts more likely; and missing certificate checks allow the attacker to persist in the system once any part is compromised.